JoeKaktusz/Computer-Graphics-skeleton-Linux/README.md

 Okay so you have it all installed. now you have to build the source code.
 We are going to use CMake for that purpose.

-0. Make a build directory in your project directory and switch there:
+0. Make a build directory in your project directory (Where  the CMakeLists.txt is located) and switch there:

 ```bash
 $ mkdir build && cd build